george-hawkins/pololu-romi-jetbot/romi-notes.md

 Question: extract a frame from an MJPEG file by specifying the wall-clock time at which it was captured?

-I want to record video captured from a camera to a file in MJPEG format.
-I do this like so:
+I capture video from a camera to a file in MJPEG format like so:

-    $ gst-launch-1.0 nvarguscamerasrc do-timestamp=true ! 'video/x-raw(memory:NVMM), width=3280, height=2464' ! nvjpegenc ! matroskamux ! filesink location=out.mkv
+    $ gst-launch-1.0 nvarguscamerasrc do-timestamp=true \
+        ! 'video/x-raw(memory:NVMM), width=3280, height=2464' \
+        ! nvjpegenc \
+        ! matroskamux \
+        ! filesink location=out.mkv

 And I've found I can extract all the frames to individual JPEG files like so:

-    $ gst-launch-1.0 filesrc location=out.mkv ! matroskademux ! multifilesink location=out-%05d.jpg
+    $ gst-launch-1.0 filesrc location=out.mkv \
+        ! matroskademux \
+        ! multifilesink location=out-%05d.jpg

 But that's not what I want to do, I want to extract a particular frame by specifying the wall-clock time at which it was captured.

-E.g. if I started recording a video at 17:05:32UTC and recorded for 5 minutes, I'd like to be able a extract a frame by specifying that it was captured at e.g. 17:07:40UTC.
+E.g. if I started recording a video at 17:05:32UTC and recorded for 5 minutes, I'd later like to be able a extract a frame from the resulting file by specifying that it was captured at e.g. 17:07:40UTC.

 I.e. I want to work with absolute times, that depend on when the video was captured, rather than times relative to the start of the video file - so 17:07:40UTC rather than 2m 8s.

-Point out that I don't really know what the impact is of `do-timestamp=true` I only chose Matroska because of https://www.linuxtv.org/wiki/index.php/GStreamer saying it supports timestamps in contrast to AVI, but don't really know what this implies.
+I apologise for the cargo-cult nature of my pipelines.
+I added `do-timestamp=true` because it sounded like a "good thing" but I don't know what impact it has.
+Similarly I chose Matroska because <https://www.linuxtv.org/wiki/index.php/GStreamer> said that it, in contract to AVI and other fortmats, supports timestamps, but again I don't really know on what level this implies and whether it's relevant to what I want to achieve.

-I.e. the container format isn't important to me.
+So the container format is unimportant to me.

-I was hoping that it might be as simple as that the wall-clock time could be encoded as EXIF data in the individual JPEG images of the MJPEG stream.

-And then something could search the resulting file for the JPEG frame with the requested wall-clock time in its EXIF data and extract it.
+I was hoping that it might be as simple as that the wall-clock time could be included as EXIF data in the individual JPEG images of the MJPEG file.
+And then something could search the MJPEG file for the JPEG frame with the requested wall-clock time in its EXIF data and extract it.